-Cash used for financing activities of \$484.4 million during 2013 primarily reflected the \$200.0 million dividend declared as discussed in Item 3 of Part I of the Annual Report on Form 10-K as well as net transfers of \$150.0 million in cash to Clear Channel Communications, which represents the activity in the "Due from/to Clear Channel Communications" account.
-Other cash used for financing activities included net payments to noncontrolling interests of \$68.4 million and payments to repurchase noncontrolling interests of \$61.1 million
+Cash used for financing activities of \$484.4 million during 2013 primarily reflected a \$200.0 million dividend as well as net transfers of \$150.0 million in cash to iHeartCommunications, which represents the activity in the "Due from/to iHeartCommunications" account.
+Other cash used for financing activities included net payments to noncontrolling interests of \$68.4 million and payments to repurchase noncontrolling interests of \$61.1 million.